lukebinmore/Guild-Of-Geeks/docs/PLANNING.md

 Each iteration will span one week, with a review held at the end of each week to review progress and update the remaining user stories.
 Incompleted items will be moved back into the backlog to be added back into the To-Do list for a future iteration when possible.

-To view the project (KanBan) for this site, please <a href="https://github.com/lukebinmore/Guild-Of-Geeks/projects/1" target="_blank">Click Here.</a>
+To view the project (KanBan) for this site, please [Click Here.](https://github.com/lukebinmore/Guild-Of-Geeks/projects/1)

 ***

 ### **User Stories**

-For user stories relating to this project, please <a href="https://github.com/lukebinmore/Guild-Of-Geeks/issues?q=label%3A%22User+Story%22" target="_blank">Click Here.</a>
+For user stories relating to this project, please [Click Here.](https://github.com/lukebinmore/Guild-Of-Geeks/issues?q=label%3A%22User+Story%22)

 ***